 Police and Crime Commissioner Elections - These are held every four years.
-The next election is due to be held in May 2016.
+The next election is due to be held on May 7, 2020.

 Referendum - A referendum is a general vote by the electorate on a single political question, which has been referred to them for a direct decision.